Maa Vindhyavasini Autonomous State Medical College

 Maa Vindhyavasini Autonomous State Medical College, also known as Government Medical College, Mirzapur, is a full-fledged tertiary government Medical college and hospital.
 It is located at Mirzapur in Uttar Pradesh, India.
 The college imparts the degree of Bachelor of Medicine and Surgery (MBBS).
 The yearly undergraduate student intake is 100.

+This college is spread on campus area of 20 acre and associated to Divisional Hospital Mirzapur.

 Courses

 This medical college undertakes the education and training of 100 students in MBBS courses.

 Affiliated

 The college is affiliated with Atal Bihari Vajpayee Medical University and is recognized by the National Medical Commission.